 If there are not enough Units available to satisfy all subscriptions made under the over-subscription privilege, we will allocate the available Units pro rata among the stockholders exercising their over-subscription privileges.
 With respect to any individual stockholder, "pro rata" means the percentage of our issued and outstanding shares of common stock that such stockholder owned, beneficially or of record, as of the Record Date, relative to the number of shares owned on the Record Date by all rights holders exercising the over-subscription privilege.
-If this pro-rata allocation results in any rights holders receiving a greater number of Units than the rights holder subscribed for pursuant to the exercise of the over-subscription privilege, then such record holder will be allocated only that number of Units for which the record holder subscribed, and the remaining Units will be allocated among all other rights holders exercising the over-subscription privilege on the same pro rata basis described above.
+If this pro-rata allocation results in any rights holders receiving a greater number of Units than the rights holder subscribed for pursuant to the exercise of the over-subscription privilege, and the remaining Units will be allocated among all other rights holders exercising the over-subscription privilege on the same pro rata basis described above.
 The proration process will be repeated until all Units have been allocated.